<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=349935452247528&amp;ev=PageView&amp;noscript=1">

 Fired employee

-“Fundamentally, you need to decide which comes first,” notes GRF, a CPA firm, “the business or the family.”
-After all, “if the family doesn’t take care of the business, it may not be there to take care of the family.”
+As GRF, a CPA firm, wisely notes, “You need to decide which comes first—the business or the family.
+If the family doesn’t take care of the business, it may not be there to take care of the family.”
+It's a difficult but necessary mindset for long-term success.

 Want additional insight?
 Download Easy Ways to Improve Your Company Culture